Module Registration at Education Records System

 The following modules will not be available for selection in ModReg as they will be done via preallocation:

-- CS3216 and R-modules (offline registration with module coordinators directly).
-All application forms for signing up R-modules in semester 1, AY2019-20 should be returned to Ms Ang Jia Ying at SoC Office of Undergraduate Studies for processing no later than Round 1 of ModReg Schedule.
-Please follow the module coordinator’s instructions for registration of CS3216.
+- CS3217, IFS4103 and R-modules (offline registration with module coordinators directly).
+All application forms for signing up R-modules in semester 2, AY2019-20 should be returned to Ms Ang Jia Ying at SoC Office of Undergraduate Studies for processing no later than Round 1 of ModReg Schedule.
+Please follow the module coordinator’s instructions for registration of CS3217.

-- All internship related modules (such as CP3880, IS4010) will be preallocated in ModReg by Ms Arifah from SoC Student Life Division.
+- All internship related modules (such as CP3880, IS4010) will be preallocated in ModReg by Ms Arifah from SoC Office of Student Life.

-- All graduate level modules offered by the Department of Information Systems and Analytics (DISA) are not open for undergraduates to enrol, and they cannot be used for undergraduate degree fulfilment.
+- All graduate level modules offered by the Department of Information Systems and Analytics (DISA) are not opened for undergraduates to enrol.

 - All level-6000 CS modules.
 They are not available for Class selection in ModReg as they are for graduate students.